AnOtterGithubUser/anottergithubuser.github.io/_peeks/2025-03-11-llm-inference-engines-servers.md

 Although I have added "LLM" to this section, it is more for coherence than anything.
 The servers used to deploy the engines are not necessarily specific to language models.

 vLLM and TGI include their own inference servers.
 These are shipped with the engines.
 This entanglement was the source of my confusion.
-vLLM uses a fastAPI server while TGI uses Axum (Rust webserver framework).
+vLLM uses a FastAPI server while TGI uses Axum (Rust webserver framework).
-vLLM fastAPI server is surprisingly simple.
+vLLM FastAPI server is surprisingly simple.
 It is a REST API which supports token streaming.
 TGI is a bit more complex, it has native async runtime and gRPC support, thanks to Rust, making it much more production-grade.
 vLLM's performance comes mostly from its engine but its server may not be fit for production because of Python-related limitations.
 Hence, why Triton may actually be a good alternative to deploy the engine.

 Triton Inference Server has nothing to do with LLM.
 It is a general purpose inference server developed by Nvidia to serve models from any backend.
-It is implemented in C++, making it more efficient than vLLM's fastAPI server.
+It is implemented in C++, making it more efficient than vLLM's FastAPI server.
 Triton comes with gRPC support like TGI but goes further.
 It enables to serve multiple models simultaneously, to chain models, and comes with fine-grained scheduling.
 It really is a production-grade general server.

 However, my experience with Triton has been quite painful compared to TGI and vLLM.
 FastAPI might not be the most efficient but it makes prototyping with vLLM a breeze.
 On the other hand, Triton requires a lot more work to set up.
 LLMs in Triton are best served with TensorRT-LLM, Nvidia's own engine.
 I described my experience in setting up a Triton server with TensorRT-LLM backend in [my previous article](https://blog.octo.com/comment-utiliser-un-llm-open-source-1).
-Although it might be the best server for enterprise-level production, I am sticking with vLLM fastAPI server for now.
+Although it might be the best server for enterprise-level production, I am sticking with vLLM FastAPI server for now.

 <p align="center">